framefield/tooll/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing to Ruby on Rails](https://github.com/framefield/tooll/wiki/Contribute) guide to know more about coding conventions and benchmarks.
+* Before submitting, please read the [Conventions](https://github.com/framefield/tooll/wiki/Conventions) guide to know more about coding conventions and benchmarks.

 </br>
 Tooll is a volunteer effort.
-We encourage you to join the team!
+We encourage you to [join the team](https://github.com/framefield/tooll/wiki/Contribute)!

 Thanks! :heart: :heart: :heart: